Joey Votto Player Props: Reds vs. Giants

 Joey Votto At The Plate

-- Votto has three doubles, seven home runs and nine walks while hitting .231.
+- Votto is batting .222 with three doubles, eight home runs and 11 walks.

-- Votto has had an RBI in nine games this season (45.0%), including five multi-RBI outings (25.0%).
-He has also driven in three or more of his team's runs in four contests.
+- Votto has an RBI in 10 of 22 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.